Professional Music Technology are now proudly stocking G&L Guitars & Basses, the last guitars designed by Leo Fender

 The G&L Tribute Legacy Hss 3-Tone Sunburst Maple Fingerboard improves upon Leo Fender’s original double cutaway design, providing players with a huge sounding guitar packed with immense sounding pickups and the Dual-Fulcrum Vibrato bridge developed by Leo himself.

 Loaded within the Swamp Ash body you have 2 x G&L CLF-100 Alnico single coil pickups and 1 x G&L AW4368 Alnico bridge humbucker for a powerful and versatile sound.
-In addition, the Leo Fender designed Dual-Fulcrum vibrato bridge is a superb example of Leo’s ingenuity as it allows you to bend your notes up and down at will, without compromising the tuning stability and intonation of your guitar.
+In addition, the Leo Fender designed Dual-Fulcrum vibrato bridge is a superb example of Leo’s ingenuity as it allows you to bend your notes up and down at will.
+This works without compromising the tuning stability and intonation of your guitar.

 For added tonal diversity, you also have a 5-position pickup selector with volume, treble, bass (PTB system) as well as a push/pull switch on the treble pot so you can split the humbucker – there’s not a lot this guitar can’t do.